 Acquire the training to counsel and guide.
 Our Counseling Psychology program teaches students to connect with the heart, soul, and spirit of their clients to foster healing.
 The Master’s in Counseling Psychology gives you the training to function in a variety of mental health settings.
 The LMHC helps prepare for licensure by the State of Massachusetts.

 The Mental Health field is growing rapidly, with 19% expected job growth according to the US Bureau of Labor Statistics.
 The median pay is $72,580, according to the US Bureau of Labor Statistics.
 This program prepares graduates with both critical thinking skills and ethically sounding solutions to help impact their community across the spectrum of mental health professions, including case worker, family counselor, outpatient therapist, program therapist, program director, and resident counselor.
 The degree blends coursework and practicum experience to equip professionals with the knowledge and experience you need to succeed in a variety of mental health settings.

 Course Of Study

 The traditional Master of Arts in Counseling Psychology track allows students to complete a 12 course/36 credit Master of Arts program which allows you to work in a variety of mental health settings.
-The Licensed Mental Health Counselor (LMHC) track requires the above Master’s track plus an additional eight 3-credit courses, including an internship/seminar to meet the 60 credit hour state requirement to apply for licensure as an LMHC in Massachusetts.
+The 20 course/60 credit Licensed Mental Health Counselor (LMHC) track requires the above Master’s track plus an additional eight 3-credit courses, for including an internship/seminar to meet the 60 credit hour state requirement to apply for licensure as an LMHC in Massachusetts.

 In addition to our foundational courses, we offer a variety of elective courses that allow students to focus on areas related to: